Headlines

 Read more in the Fernandina Observer

 The first magazine to publish a story about Beach Junki is Folio Weekly 2.0.
 The October 2020 issue, written by Isa Barrientos, tells the story of Washed Up and how Beach Junki was founded.
-The magazine features our founder, Amy Beach, on the cover!

 Here is a quote from John Aloszka, the creative director of Folio 2.0 magazine: